 After being in Boise just a few months, I took the plunge and opened up my own studio space and storefront, The Garden City Projects.
 By chance, the shop ended up being located in the Surel Mitchell, Live Work Create District, a growing and welcoming arts district that has helped the arts community in so many ways.
 I spent two whole years growing that shop, filling it with local artists' work that was for sale, hosting art shows, concerts, private events, worked in there almost everyday and even had a mini ramp for skateboarding.
 It was pretty damn dreamy.

 A few other gals had moved in along the way and when it was time for us to go, which was not by choice, we decided to open a collective space, which we called Maven, in downtown Boise.
 We remodeled the space ourselves, with some help from friends, utilizing as much material from the space we could to create somewhere that became quite unique.
 We had monthly art shows, featured over 40 local and regional maker's work, had a variety of vintage clothing and was home to a barber shop, Mullet Proof.
 This space was welcoming to everyone and became a locals' favorite.
 After a series of unfortunate and unforeseen events, we decided to close the Maven doors mid May 2020.
 Mullet Proof (the barbershop) continues to live on and expand in the space, where you can still find some of my work.

 That all being said and done, I continue to create in my studio in Garden City, which has moved to 43rd St where I share shop space with Rawhide Cycles, a motorcycle shop that focuses on vintage bikes and custom builds.
-I am there most days of the week, working on either jewelry, sculptures, glass work, build outs, or working on designs.
+I am there most days of the week, working on either jewelry, sculptures, lamps, or working on custom designs.